exploring deep learning approaches with f-mnist

 !command -v nvidia-smi &> /dev/null && nvidia-smi

-We start by loading the Fashion MNIST dataset and splitting it into training, validation, and test sets.
+load Fashion MNIST and split it into train, validation, and test sets.

 workdir = pathlib.Path(".")